Fountain-Coach/SVGAnimationKit/The-Isometric-Space-of-the-Mental-Stage.md

 3. **Score** – temporal and energetic logic of the scene.
 4. **DSL (internal)** – structural binding of all three.

+In code, that stack roughly becomes:

+- Isometric Stage → coordinate systems and projection helpers.
+- Screenplay → whoever is driving your scenes (Teatro, FountainKit, or your own app).
+- Score → timelines and animated properties.
+- DSL → the data structures you define here (scene graphs, timelines, SVG output).

-When we show code fragments, treat them as **X-rays** of what your hands, eyes, and ears are already doing in the interface.
+When you add types or functions to this package, treat them as **X-rays** of what your hands, eyes, and ears are already doing on the mental stage.

 You are not the programmer here.
 You are the director, the playwright, the performer.